Renters' Insurance Overview

 Coverage can be obtained that settles claims based on the "actual cash value" of the personal property at the time of loss or that settles claims on a "replacement cost" basis.
 This is something you should discuss with your agent.

-Actual cash value means the cost to replace an item less depreciation.
+Actual Cash Value means the cost to replace an item less depreciation.
 In other words, if damage occurred to a television that had a 10-year life expectancy and you owned the television for 5 years, notwithstanding any deductible, the settlement would be 50% of the cost to replace the television because you had already used 50% of the life expectancy.
 Your loss consisted of the remaining 50%.

-Loss of Use/ Coverage D: Loss of use provides coverage for additional living expenses and/or fair rental value.
+Loss of Use/ Coverage D: Loss of Use provides coverage for additional living expenses and/or fair rental value.

 Payment will be for the shortest time required to repair or replace the damage or, if you permanently relocate, the shortest time required for your household to settle elsewhere.

-Payment will be for the shortest time required to repair or replace the residence premises.
+The payment will be for the shortest time required to repair or replace the residence premises.

 Medical Payments to Others/Coverage F: Coverage F covers medical and other related expenses for members of the public injured through personal activities of an insured, without regard to the insured's legal liability.
+For example, if a guest slips on your property, this coverage will help pay for the minor medical expenses sustained for the injuries.

-Rental Insurance Rates are developed using several factors:
+Rental insurance rates are developed using several factors:

 The location of the property: The city, county, zip code can be used to establish the territory.